mmarchetti90/dockerfiles/README.md

 - miniconda-custom: Miniconda image with several conda packages install;

-Note that for the miniconda-dockerfile, if you are building on a M1 MackBook, you'll probably need to run docker builder using the --platform linux/x86_64 option;
+Note that for the miniconda-custom dockerfile, if you are building on a M1 MackBook, you'll probably need to run docker builder using the --platform linux/x86_64 option;